MatiasAlvo/Neural_inventory_control/README.md

 The policy classes we consider are the following:
 - `base_stock`: Base stock policy (optimal for the setting of one store under a backlogged demand assumption).
 - `capped_base_stock`: Capped base stock policy (well-performing for the setting of one store under a lost demand assumption).
 - `data_driven_net`: Defines a direct mapping from time-series data (previous demands) and current inventory on-hand to an order amount.
 In our paper, we refer to it as HDPO (end-to-end) in the section "HDPO with real time series data".
-This policy class can be modified to utilize a different set of features.
+Supports both single and multiple warehouse configurations with store-warehouse adjacency.
 - `echelon_stock`: Echelon stock policy (optimal for a serial system under a backlogged demand assumption).
 - `fixed_quantile`: Generalized newsvendor policy, that utilizes the same quantile for each scenario.
 - `gnn`: Graph Neural Network for multi-warehouse and serial system settings, using message passing between nodes to model supply chain dynamics.
 Supports flexible network topologies defined by adjacency matrices.
 - `gnn_transshipment`: GNN configured for transshipment mode where warehouses cannot hold inventory (uses `gnn` with `transshipment: True` in config).
 - `just_in_time`: Non-admissible oracle policy, that looks into the future and orders to precisely meet future demand.
+Supports both single and multiple warehouse configurations with store-warehouse adjacency.
 - `quantile_nv`: Generalized newsvendor policy, that utilizes the newsvendor quantile (p/[p+h]).
 - `returns_nv`: Generalized newsvendor policy, that utilizes the newsvendor quantile (p/[p+h]), but allows for negative orders.
 It defines a non-admissible policy.
 - `transformed_nv`: Generalized newsvendor policy, that considers a flexible mapping from newsvendor quantile (p/[p+h]) to a new quantile.
 This quantile is therefore different across scenarios, but fixed across time for each scenario.